 - Lead-free paint.
 Older cribs may have paint that is lead-based.
 Babies can get lead poisoning from chewing and gnawing on a crib with lead-based paint.

 Don't use an old crib.
 And if a crib has missing or broken parts, don't use the crib and don't try to fix it yourself.
 Get a crib that does not need any repairs.
-For more information on crib safety, go to Health Canada's Consumer Product Safety website at www.hc-sc.gc.ca/cps-spc/index-eng.php.
+Visit the Government of Canada's webpage on baby product safety at www.canada.ca/en/health-canada/services/nursery-products.html to learn more information.

 Crib-related injuries also are caused by unsafe or improperly used accessories.
 Injuries can also occur as your child grows bigger.
 Be aware of the common crib hazards.
-Make sure you:footnote 2
+Make sure you:footnote 1, footnote 1, footnote 1

 - Use only mattresses designed for the crib.
 You should not be able to fit more than two fingers in the space between the mattress and crib.
 Also, remove any plastic covering from the mattress.

 - Help prevent your child from falling out of the crib, the leading cause of crib injuries, by adjusting the mattress level as he or she grows.
 Start lowering the mattress no later than when your child begins to sit with little help.
 Adjust the mattress to its lowest setting by the time your baby can stand.

 - Keep cribs—as well as all other furniture and large objects—away from windows to prevent serious falls.

 - Do not place the crib near drapes or blinds.
 Window cords can get wrapped around a child's neck.
 When your child is 90 cm (35 in.) tall, he or she has outgrown the crib and should sleep in a bed.